bkellerlab/molecularRotationalGrids/README.md

 All flags starting with ```--``` are optional and can be omitted for faster calculations.
 Remember that you can always add the flag ```--help``` to get further instructions.

-The last command ```molgri-energy``` is discussed further in section "Visualising energy distribution and convergence".

 ## Using outputs